 In the rest of this guide, we’ll cover everything you need to know about retrospective meetings.
 We believe every team should hold retrospectives – enjoy the rest of this post!

-P.S – we’ve build an online tool to make retros super easily, even for non-technical teams.
+P.S – we’ve build an online tool to make retros easy, even for non-technical teams.
 Try it out for free.

 First, it’s important that everyone in the retrospective meeting is involved.
 This is a collaborating meeting, so it’s important to “set the stage” or get the team warmed up.
 I think of it like an athlete warming up before a game.
 Without warming up, the athlete wouldn’t perform as well.